V_WS_hyp_test comuputes the 1-alpha qunatile of the beta * chi-squared distribution with nu

 #'

-#' @param lag the lag to use to compute the single lag test statistic
+#' @param lag Positive integer value.
+The lag to use to compute the single lag test statistic.

-#' @param alpha the significance level to be used in the hypothesis test
+#' @param alpha Numeric value between 0 and 1 specifying the significance level to be used in the specified

-#' @param iid boolean value, if given TRUE, the hypothesis test will use a strong-white noise assumption.
+#' @param iid A Boolean value, FALSE by default.
+If given TRUE, the hypothesis test will use a strong-white

-#' @param bootstrap boolean value, if given TRUE, the hypothesis test is done by approximating the
+#' @param bootstrap A Boolean value, FALSE by default.
+If given TRUE, the hypothesis test is done by

-#' limiting distribution of the test statistic via a block bootstrap algorithm.
-FALSE by default
+#' approximating the limiting distribution of the test statistic via a block bootstrap process.

-#' @param straps the number of bootstrap samples to take; 300 by default
+#' @param straps A positive Integer, with a default value of 300.
+Determines the number of bootstrap samples

 #' @return A list containing the p-value, the quantile, and a boolean value indicating whether or not the